sofiagavanelli/BiKaya-OS/README.md

 ## About

-BiKaya is an operating system developed to run on 2 different architectures, MIPS and ARM.
-BiKaya is based upon a 6 levels of astraction architecure but, in particular, the goal of this project was to develop only two of those: queue's managment and OS kernel.
+BiKaya is an educational operating system based upon a 6 levels of astraction architecure; it was developed to run on 2 different architectures, MIPS and ARM.
+In particular, the goal of this project was to develop only two of those levels: queue's managment and OS kernel.

 ## Requirements

 In order to compile the project the first thing to do is install the emulators: µMPS2 and µARM.

-This is possible through the following links: https://github.com/mellotanica/uARM for uarm and https://github.com/tjonjic/umps for umps.
+This is possible using the following links: https://github.com/mellotanica/uARM for uarm and https://github.com/tjonjic/umps for umps.

 Packages required are:
 - arm-none-eabi-gcc